Documentation

 Return a reactive source to be inserted into a Tilia object.

-A source is similar to a computed, but it receives a setter function and does not return a value.
+A source is similar to a computed, but it receives an inital value and a setter function and does not return a value.
 The setup callback is called on first value read and whenever any observed value changes.
 The initial value is used before the first set call.

 const app = tilia({